coccoinomane/song/README.md

 Set the number of cores you want to use on the command line via the environment variable `OMP_NUM_THREADS`.
 For example, if you run SONG on a laptop with 8 cores on a bash shell, you might want to execute `export OMP_NUM_THREADS=8` before running SONG.

+## MAC SUPPORT

+On Mac Os X the default `gcc` compiler is `clang`, which does not natively support OpenMP.
+To compile SONG without parallel support, comment the lines with `-fopenmp` in the Makefile.
+If instead you want parallel support, I suggest either one of the following:

-Apple Os X default compiler, `clang`, does not natively support OpenMP.
-I suggest using the GNU `gcc` compiler, which can be downloaded from [Macports], [Homebrew] or [HPC].
+* Use the GNU `gcc` compiler, which can be downloaded from [Macports], [Homebrew] or [HPC].
+* Install the clang-optimized version of OpenMP (see for ex. https://stackoverflow.com/a/39843038/2972183).

 ## DIRECTORY STRUCTURE